amirfounder/amirfounder-components-library/readme.md

 7. LinkPro component for testing
 8. Beta release of every component using styled components
 9. Updated logo and menu to not require column to align selfnpm
 10. Tried another fix with the logo onclick
+11. Fixed history import from 'react-router-dom' in the header